neuroneuro15/first_google_app/README.md

   - Jinja2 Template Engine
   - Source File Directory Organization

-I greatly reccomend it, and hope you enjoy it as much as I did! :-)
+I greatly recommend it, and hope you enjoy it as much as I did! :-)